erickschulz/NPDECODES/README.md

 rm -rf build          #delete the old build folder mkdir build           #recreate it
 ```
-If this has succeeded, you need to build the codes using the gcc compiler by defining the environment variables CC and CXX.
+If this has succeeded, you need to build the codes using the gcc compiler by defining the environment variables `CC` and `CXX`.
 This is done by navigating a terminal into `NPDECODES/build/` and running:
 ```
 export CC=gcc-8
 export CXX=g++-8
 cmake ..
 ```
 If the installation is successful, you can than build your codes using `make` as before.
 Note that the gcc version under OSX usulally just links to clang.
-However, the above procedure installs the actual gcc compiler.
+However, the procedure above installs the actual gcc compiler.